-Welding is one of those careers where there’s no maximum age to join the profession, but you must have a high school diploma or GED in order to start your training.
-Becoming a welder could be a great career choice if you’re 30 years old, 40, or even 50!
-Find out more about becoming a welder, no matter how old you are.
+Welding is one of those careers with no age limit.
+Becoming a welder could be a great career choice if you’re 20 years old, 30, or 50+!
+Find out more about becoming a welder, no matter your age.

 How Long Does It Take To Become A Welder?

-Depending on where you go for the education portion of your welding training, it could take anywhere from a few weeks to a few years.
+Depending on where you go for the education portion of your welding training, it could take anywhere from as few as 10 months to a several years.
 There are many different types of training programs available that offer basic concepts all the way to an associate degree or higher.

-- Technical school: Depending on where you attend, welding programs may take a few weeks to a few months.
-Trade school can cost anywhere from a few thousand dollars to over $20,000 for the program.
+- Technical school: Depending on where you attend, welding programs may take a few weeks to approximately 10 months.
+Find local welding training programs that can have you career-ready quickly.

-- Associate degree: Welding programs at community colleges vary in length.
+- Associate degree: Welding programs at community colleges vary in length, but most will have you trained in 18-24 months.
 Some may only require you to take a certain amount of credits, while others will take two years if you attend as a full-time student.
-Associate degree programs can cost around $8,000 per year or higher.

 - Apprenticeship: Apprenticeships for welding last 3-4 years.
 It will include 2,000 hours of paid training per year, plus 144 classroom hours per year.
 You’ll be trained under a journeyman welder or a master welder, depending on where you’re apprenticing.